 - 1. If you are filing a "Motion for Referral to the General Magistrate" (if your Motion does not involve child support), mail the following to the Judge assigned to your case: - a.
-1 copy of the underlying Motion (the motion that is being referred to the General Magistrate), - b.
+1 copy of the Motion for Contempt, - b.
 1 copy of the Motion for Referral to the General Magistrate, - c.
 2 stamped envelopes, one addressed to each party (envelopes, but not stamps, can be purchased in the Court Business Center on the 6th floor of the Edgecomb courthouse) - 2.
-If your case is assigned to a judge in Tampa, mail your documents and envelopes to: Judge of Division , George Edgecomb Courthouse, 800 E. Twiggs Street, 4th Floor, Tampa, Florida 33602. - 3.
-If your case is assigned to a judge in Plant City (Division R, S or T), mail your documents and envelopes to: Judge of Division , Plant City Courthouse, 301 N. Michigan Avenue, Plant City, Florida 33563. - 4.
+If your case is assigned to a judge in Tampa, mail your documents and envelopes to: Judge of Division , George Edgecomb Courthouse, 800 E. Twiggs Street, 4th Floor, Tampa, Florida 33602.

+- 3. If your case is assigned to a judge in Plant City (Division R, S or T), mail your documents and envelopes to: Judge of Division , Plant City Courthouse, 301 N. Michigan Avenue, Plant City, Florida 33563. - 4.
 The Division of your case can be found next to your case number. - 5.
 If the Motion for Referral to the General Magistrate is not accompanied by 2 stamped addressed envelopes, your Referral will not be processed and your case will be delayed.